 This is not just another piece about the omnipresent spectre of Coronavirus.
 Since the Coronavirus outbreak began in December last year, we have seen the world focus on little else other than the potentially catastrophic impact of the virus on our physical, mental and economic health.
 We have seen the virus bring out the worst in us, from the selfish locust-like stripping of supermarket shelves, to an unconscionably racist rhetoric surrounding the origin of the virus in Wuhan.
 It’s time to focus on the positive and to shine a light on the innovative thinking driving the technology that will surely help us battle and beat Coronavirus.
-It’s time to think about how we, as immigration specialists and legal partners of Tech Nation, can help bring that essential tech talent to the UK.
+It’s time to think about how we, as immigration specialists, can help bring that essential tech talent to the UK.

 This is a pandemic in which technology will play a key role in bringing a resolution.
 We have already realised that this will be the most high-tech response to a pandemic in human history.
 In the coming onslaught, technological support in keeping essential services running, keeping businesses afloat and keeping people alive will be undeniable and immeasurable.
 This global pandemic is showing us, on an unprecedented level, just how interconnected the world is now.

 The role of technology amidst the pandemic

 The impact of technology is manifesting in a wide range of ways.
 Those of us who have been unable to find groceries have managed to keep ourselves fed at the touch of an app, we have seen community-led social networking groups helping to provide relief and assistance to the vulnerable, and home working technologies have enabled me to bring this blog to you from the (relative) safety of my front room.

 Perhaps most crucially, and as the healthcare system prepares to shoulder this overwhelming burden, we will see the positive contribution which health-tech can make in easing the pressure on the public sector.